cran/opa/README.md

 encodes the ordered pairwise relations `1 1 1 -1 1 1`.
 The percentage of
-orderings which are correctly classified by the hypothesis (PCC) is the main quantity of iterest in ordinal pattern analysis.
+orderings which are correctly classified by the hypothesis (PCC) is the main quantity of interest in ordinal pattern analysis.
 Comparing `h` and `dat`, the PCC is `5/6 = 0.833` or 83.3%.
 An hypothesis which generates a greater PCC is preferred over an hypothesis which generates a lower PCC for given data.